rhildred/WordpressForA2SidedMarket/README.md

 To put on qovery you will need the qovery cli

 Then run `qovery application env list` to find your environment variables and change them in the ./wp-config.php file to match

+# WordPress Docker Image

+This is an image to help on plugins and themes development, but it can be used to host a WordPress site as well.
+There are some tools and nice librarys included, like *OPCache*, *X-Debug* and *WP-Cli*.

+## Overriding variables not defined on wp-config.php

+You can mount a folder with your configuration at `/var/www/html/wp-config.d`.
+All php files on that directory will be included on `wp-config.php`.
+You can also override variables present on default `wp-config.php`.
+You can also override the docker entrypoint by putting files in /docker-entrypoint-extra/ of the image.
+See ./root/do_chown.sh in the Dockerfile.

+## Development environment

+There are a WordPress installed at `/var/www/html`.
+So if you want to develop a plugin, you can mount your content mapping your plugin folder in `/var/www/html/wp-content/plugins`.